 - Your release title should never be in all lowercase letters.
 For example: “song title”

 - Your release title should never be in a random casing.
 For example: “SoNg TitLe”

 If you are releasing your music in English or Dutch, your release titles should be entered using Title Casing, which Means That Every Word Begins With A Capital Letter (see what we did there!).
 For example: “Song Title”

-There are of course exceptions to every rule: the very common and shorter words are spelled with lowercase letter in English: a, an, and, as, but, for, from, nor, of, or, so, the, to, yet (But If, Is, It, That, This are words that keep the capital letter in the beginning).
+There are some exceptions to the rules: the very common and shorter words are spelled with a lowercase letter(s) in English: a, an, and, as, but, for, from, nor, of, or, so, the, to, yet.

 If you decide to exclude iTunes and Apple Music, you don't need to follow these rules.